 Utilize the Navigate database to create and/or participate in campaigns for targeted outreach to select students;

-Manage availability within the Navigate to enhance the student experience for scheduling appointments;
+Manage availability within Navigate to enhance the student experience for scheduling appointments;

 Utilize Banner INB student information system to review student transcripts, records, course registration history, and entering course overrides; and

-Research and respond to student inquiries by email.
+Research and respond to student inquiries by email in a timely manner.

-Provide feedback for updates to School of Business online materials to reflect changes in policies and programs;
+Provide feedback for updates to School of Business materials to reflect changes in policies and programs;

 Maintain student records utilizing Salesforce;